Screened Enclosures vs. Open Porches: What’s Right for You?

 Deciding between a screened enclosure and an open porch depends on your lifestyle, design preferences, and how you intend to use your outdoor space.
 At Creative Design of NC, we bring 28 years of experience delivering exceptional outdoor living solutions tailored to your vision.
 Based in Apex, NC, our team specializes in designing and building custom porches and enclosures that blend beauty, functionality, and lasting quality.
 Whether you’re leaning toward a serene open porch or a cozy screened-in retreat, trust us to make your dream outdoor space a reality.

-Wooden deck with stairs, railing, and built-in bench, overlooking a green lawn and trees.
+Brown composite deck with cable railing, overlooking a green yard and pathway.